carpentries-incubator/hpc-intro/setup.md

 title: Setup
 ---

 Our lesson template is kept in the [`carpentries/styles` repository][styles].
 The `styles` repository is carefully curated so that changes made to it are easily mergable by downstream lessons.
 The `styles` repository contains various bits that take Markdown files and render them as a lesson web page.
 For more information on how to develop lessons and maintain them, see our [lesson-example][lesson-example].
 It will walk you through the basics of lesson design and how to use GitHub, Markdown and Jekyll for lesson development.
 Follow the instructions below to make your own empty lesson in your own GitHub account.
 Once you've done that you can just write Markdown code and have lesson web pages just like the [lesson-example][lesson-example] and all of our other lessons, but with your lesson content.

-Requirements:
+## Requirements

 * A GitHub account
-* A working Python 3.4+ environment to run the lesson initialization script
+* A working [Python 3.4+](https://www.python.org) environment to run the lesson initialization script
 * (Optional) A local install of [Jekyll](https://jekyllrb.com/) (version 3.2 or higher) which will require the Ruby language to be installed.

 ## Creating a New Lesson

 We will assume that your user ID is `timtomch` and the name of your new lesson is `data-cleanup`.

 1. We'll use the [GitHub's importer][importer] to make a copy of this repo in your own GitHub account.
 (Note: This is like a GitHub Fork, but not connected to the upstream changes)

-2.  **Put the URL of [the styles repository][styles]** (https://github.com/carpentries/styles) in the "Your old repository’s clone URL" box.
+2. Put the URL of **[the styles repository][styles]**, that is **https://github.com/carpentries/styles** in the "Your old repository’s clone URL" box.
-    Do *not* use the URL of this repository, as that will bring in a lot of example files you don't actually want.
+    Do not use the URL of this repository, as that will bring in a lot of example files you don't actually want.

 3. Select the owner for your new repository.